lucidrains/learning-to-expire-pytorch/README.md

 ## Learning to Expire - Pytorch (wip)

-An implementation of Transformer with Expire-Span, a proposed technique for learning which memories to retain for long-range learning in attention-based networks.
+An implementation of Transformer with <a href="https://openreview.net/forum?id=ZVBtN6B_6i7">Expire-Span</a>, a proposed technique for learning which memories to retain for long-range learning in attention-based networks.

 ## Citations